JustinLove/ai_showdown/README.md

 ### Quick Start

+Uses on [Node](https://nodejs.org/) with NPM and the [Grunt](http://gruntjs.com/) task runner, which needs it's command line utility installed with `npm install grunt-cli -g`

 - Put this project under a sibling of the `server_mods` directory e.g. `.../Planetary Annihilation/server_mod_dev/ai_showdown`
 - Run `npm install`
 - Copy `ais.json.example` to `ais.json` and edit for the AIs you want to mashup.